FPSIT/social-engineering/README.md

 # social-engineering
-Meeting content: a simple demonstration of social engineering and a discussion of effective policymaking
+Meeting content: a simple demonstration of social engineering and a discussion of effective policymaking.
+Thanks to Matt Giallourakis for providing a Jupyter demonstration :point_right: [@Foldsters](https://github.com/Foldsters)